 Evaluating AMD and NVIDIA Budget GPU Models

-How do you install a low-profile GPU in a small form factor PC?
+How do you install a low-profile GPU in a small-form-factor PC?

 - Putting On The GPU Provide Bracket: If the GPU is a full-size card, replace its standard bracket with the low-profile bracket included in the package to ensure proper fit in the case.

-- Place The GPU In: With the PCIe slot in place, align the GPU, then press it comfortably down until you hear a click.
+- Place the GPU In: With the PCIe slot in place, align the GPU, then press it comfortably down until you hear a click.
 Now you can use screws to secure the card to the case.

 - Attach The Power supply Cables: If there is a need for more, use the power supply cables and connect them to the GPU directly.

-- Finish The Case Assemble And Perform A Test: Put back the screws, plug all the cords back in, and turn on the PC.
+- Finish The Case, Assemble, and Perform A Test: Put back the screws, plug all the cords back in, and turn on the PC.
 Using the manufacturer’s application, install or upgrade your GPU drivers for the best results.

 When working with Small Form Factor PCs, these steps guarantee proper installation of a low-profile GPU.